amanda-pereira/portfolio/README.md

-# portfolio
+# Portfolio ☑️

-Project to create a portfolio page with css, html and with dark mode.
+####Project made to create a portfolio page using css3, html5 and with dark mode option available.

+It was created during a live code in a few hours. ❤️